 In New Zealand we've been operating since 1970, offering the benefits of our global experience with local expertise.
-Our a comprehensive range of corporate and commercial insurance and risk management products and services, helping New Zealand companies capture today’s opportunities and look to the future with confidence.
+Our a comprehensive range of corporate and commercial insurance and risk management products and services help New Zealand companies capture today’s opportunities and look to the future with confidence

-At AIG, our job is to help businesses, families, and individuals protect the things that they value the most, both in New Zealand and around the world.
-In doing so, we are guided by the same values as the hugely successful teams that we sponsor: determination, strength, integrity, teamwork.
+Move your career forward by building a safer, stronger future for businesses, families, and communities, in New Zealand and around the world.
+Our employees are guided by the same values as the hugely successful teams that we sponsor: determination, strength, integrity, teamwork.

-AIG offers you world-class opportunities in a broad range of disciplines.
+AIG offers world-class opportunities in a broad range of disciplines.
 From underwriters, claims examiners and engineers, through to professionals in the finance, legal, IT, and communications fields.
 When you work for AIG, you’ll receive the training, leadership and support you need to take you where you want to go.
 And with offices around the world, a career at AIG could take you just about anywhere.